oguzhan-yilmaz/argocd-backup-s3/README.md

 Helm package to deploy a

-- Kubernetes CronJob to backup ArgoCD
+- Kubernetes CronJob to backup ArgoCD w/ `argocd admin export`
 - Upload to any S3 compatible storage
 - includes ArgoCD application manifest